Looking for the most beautiful towns in Tuscany? You’re in the right place!

 6. Pienza

-When visiting Tuscany, you absolutely can’t miss one of Europe’s most beautiful wine regions—the Val d’Orcia Valley.
+When visiting Tuscany, you absolutely can’t miss one of Europe’s most beautiful wine regions – the Val d’Orcia Valley.
+I spent three days here and could have easily stayed a week.

 Stretching from the hills south of Siena to Monte Amiata, it’s famous for its stunning landscapes dotted with charming medieval towns.
 No wonder it’s on the UNESCO World Heritage List.